 Pre reading task 2: Two main ways to guess the meaning of new words.

 What are some ways to guess the meaning of new words?

-The letters are missing from the following words to help you with the ways to guess the meaning of new words.
+The letters are missing from the following words.
 One $\underline{}$ = one letter e.g. Lo ok